aramirez794/aramirez794.github.io/GameCritique5.md

 ## Publishing Date
 August 27, 2015
 # Synopsis
-You get to control Laura Croft in a puzzle based board game while you use the environment to your advantage to avoid enemies and obstacles to complete each level.
+You get to control Lara Croft in a puzzle based board game while you use the environment to your advantage to avoid enemies and obstacles to complete each level.